-Unfortunately, most data-heavy apps like Facebook and Snapchat don’t have cache cleanup, so the only way to purge their Documents & Data is to delete the app itself and then reinstall it.
+Unfortunately, most data-heavy apps like Facebook and Snapchat don’t have cache cleanup, so the only way to purge Documents & Data for an app like that is to delete and reinstall it.
 Before you do that, make sure you have all the login info, because you probably don’t want to get locked out of your social media accounts.

 Delete offline content